jrhut/Longurl.jl/README.md

 ...
 # Arguments
 - `urls_to_expand::Array`: the list of short urls
-- `seconds::Int64`: the timeout in seconds, default=2
+- `seconds::Int64`: the timeout in seconds
 # Returns
-- `DataFrame`: DataFrame containing the short url, expanded url and status code ...
+- `Urls`: Struct containing properties expanded_url and status_code
+...
 ```